ssl19/chairs.el/README.md

 `chairs-rewrap` is to change pairs of current sexp, `chairs-add` is to add pairs around current sexp.

+For complex pairs like html tags, we can use `puni-squeeze` instead, and for deleting pairs, we can use `puni-splice`.

 There are a few examples